ibois-epfl/TSlam/README.md

 - `-noMapOptimize`: Disable the global optimization when saving the map.
 - `-nokeypoints`: Disable key-point detection (advised at runtime without a mask for the tool).

-When the window pop-out, you can press `s` to start/stop SLAM and `f` to enable the camera tracking in the virtual map.
+When the window pop-out, you can press `s` to start/stop SLAM and `f` to enable the camera tracking in the virtual map, `q` to close and save the output data.

 ### Util Programs
 Some utility programs will be built by default in `build/utils`